2006 United States House of Representatives elections in Virginia

 The 2006 United States House of Representatives elections in Virginia were held on November 7, 2006 to determine who will represent the Commonwealth of Virginia in the United States House of Representatives.
-Virginia has eleven seats in the House, apportioned according to the 2000 United States Census.
+Virginia has eleven seats in the House, apportioned according to the 2000 United States census.
 Representatives are elected for two-year terms.

 Overview

 District 1

 Incumbent Republican Jo Ann Davis defeated Democrat Shawn M. O'Donnell and Independent Marvin F. Pixton III.

+Predictions

 District 2

 Incumbent Republican Thelma Drake defeated Democrat Phillip Kellam, the Commissioner of the Revenue for Virginia Beach.

+Predictions

 District 3

 Incumbent Democrat Bobby Scott was unopposed for an 8th term.

+Predictions

 District 4

 Incumbent Republican Randy Forbes defeated Independent Green Albert P. Burckard.

+Predictions

 District 5

 Incumbent Republican Virgil Goode defeated Democrat Al Weed, a vineyard owner and his 2004 opponent.